Vokkaliga: Gowda

 According to historian Suryanath U. Kamath, the word Gowda derives from Gavunda.
 The German Indologist Gustav Oppert opined that the root of ‘Gowda’ is a Dravidian word meaning "mountain".

 The term "Gowda" and its archaic forms in Old Kannada such as Gamunda, Gavunda, Gavuda, Gonda, appear frequently in the inscriptions of Karnataka.
 The Epigraphia Carnatica is replete with references to land grants, donations to temples, hero-stones (Veeragallu), stone edicts and copper plates dating back to the age of the Western Ganga Dynasty (est. 350 CE) and earlier.
-The Gavundas were landlords that collected taxes and rendered military service to the Kings.
+The Gavundas were landlords that collected taxes and rendered military service to the kings.
 Noboru Karashima says the Gavundas had functions corresponding to that of the Chola Vellala Nattars.
 The majority of the gavundas were derived from the Vokkaligas; but by the 10th century, the term gavunda also came to denote chiefship of a community or group and was adopted by the heads of other communities assimilated into the early medieval state.

 The Vokkaligas of Tamil Nadu use Gowdar and Gounder as their surname.
 The Tamil origins to the word Gounder claim its derivation from kavundan or kamindan (one who watches over).

-Whether the name Gauda/Gowda is an allusion to the Gauḍa region or not has not been conclusively proved.